OPS-E2E-PPE/VBA-Docs/api/Word.Global.NormalTemplate.md

 keywords: vbawd10.chm163119112
 f1_keywords:
 - vbawd10.chm163119112
-ms.prod: word
 api_name:
 - Word.Global.NormalTemplate
 ms.assetid: ddfcd859-5d4c-e5f7-a04e-70102c1780d2
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Global.NormalTemplate property (Word)

 Returns a **Template** object that represents the Normal template.

 ## Syntax

 _expression_. `NormalTemplate`

 _expression_ Required.
 A variable that represents a '[Global](Word.Global.md)' object.

 ## Example

 This example inserts the AutoText entry named "Test" from the Normal template, if this entry is contained in the **AutoTextEntries** collection.

 ```vb